On Higher Graph Manifolds

-A proof of the above lemma in the case when the comparison locally symmetric space is hyperbolic, can be found in the proof of Proposition 4' in \cite{S}, except that $3$ must be replaced by $n$.
-For the remaining three types of symmetric spaces, the proof is essentially identical, except that the estimate input from Lemma 11 of \cite{S} must be changed to account for the complex structures in precisely the same way it is in Appendix B of \cite{Besson-Courtois-Gallot:95} (see Lemma 5.5 of \cite{BCG-rend}).
-This relies also on the fact that balls in the other symmetric rank one spaces also tend to horospheres as their centers and radii tend to infinity at the same rate.
+A proof of the above proposition in the case when the comparison locally symmetric space is the three dimensional hyperbolic space, $\HH^3$, can be found in the proof of Proposition 4' in \cite{S}.
+In Appendix \ref{app:a}, we provide a different proof of proposition \ref{prop:hyp_ball} that works for all $n>2$ and when the pieces are modeled on any of the rank one symmetric spaces.

 Now we construct a sequence of incomplete metrics $g_i^j$ on $V_i$ which are locally symmetric on a set of diameter at least $j$, and whose remaining set has volume $\eps$.
 We achieve this by taking a sequence of successively larger diameter locally symmetric metrics on $M_j$ whose injectivity radius of each boundary component tends to $0$.
-For each such metric we then cap each end off as before with a negatively curved warped product metric cusp of finite diameter.
-Since the boundary components of the locally symmetric portion may be chosen with arbitrarily small injectivity radius, and hence $n-1$ volume, the total volume of the non-locally symmetric finite cusps may be chosen to have total volume less than $\eps$.
+For each such metric we then close each end off as before with a negatively curved warped product metric cusp of finite diameter as described above.
+Since the boundary components of the locally symmetric portion may be chosen with arbitrarily small injectivity radius, both the $n-1$ dimensional volume of the boundary component and the total volume of the non-locally symmetric finite cusps may be chosen to have total volume less than $\eps$.

-Therefore, for each $\eps>0$ and constant $R_\eps$ from Lemma \ref{lem:hyp_ball} we choose $j>R_\eps$ and thus we can apply Lemma \ref{lem:hyp_ball} to the component $V_i$ with metric $g_i^j$.
+Therefore, for each $\eps>0$ and constant $R_\eps$ from Proposition \ref{prop:hyp_ball} we choose $j>R_\eps$ and thus we can apply Proposition \ref{prop:hyp_ball} to the component $V_i$ with metric $g_i^j$.
 Putting these together we have metrics $g_j$ on all of $X$, and a locally symmetric submanifold $(X_j,g_j)\subset (X,g_j)$ with $\vol(X-X_j,g_j)< k\eps$.
 Hence, and adding the remainder yields: Taking $\eps\to 0$, and thus $j\to\infty$, we obtain that $\vol(X_j,g_j)$ tends to $\vol(M_{sym},g_{sym})$.
-Moreover, since all of the pure pieces of a graph manifold must be of the same rank one locally symmetric type so the $h_i's$ are all equal to a single value $h_0$.
+Moreover, as will be shown in the proof of Theorem \ref{thm:minent} below, all of the pure pieces of a graph manifold must be of the same rank one locally symmetric type so the $h_i's$ are all equal to a single value $h_0$.
 Therefore, we obtain